DParay03/DylanParay.github.io/Project-1/index.md

 # Project 1: Building my Gaming PC

 ## Description:
-This project aims to demostrate my hardware and troubleshooting knowledge.
+This project aims to demostrate my hardware, software, OS installation, and troubleshooting knowledge.

 This project will present the major steps needed to build a PC via screenshots.